5 Inference for simple linear regression

 1. Generate niter permutation samples, where niter is the number of iterations.
 We ideally use at least 1,000 iterations in order to construct a distribution that is close to the theoretical null distribution defined in .

-2. Fit the linear model to each of the niter permutation samples to obtain niter values of β^1, the estimated slope.
+2. Fit the linear regression model to each of the niter permutation samples to obtain niter values of β^1, the estimated slope.
 There will also be niter values of β^0 the estimated intercepts; we will ignore those for now because we are focused on inference for the slope.

 3. Collect the niter values of β^1 from the previous step to make the simulated null distribution.
-This is an approximation of the distribution of β^1 values if we were to repeatedly take samples the same size as the original data and fit the linear model to each sample, under the assumption that the null hypothesis is true.
+This is an approximation of the distribution of β^1 values if we were to repeatedly take samples the same size as the original data and fit the linear regression model to each sample, under the assumption that the null hypothesis is true.

-1. First we generate 1000 permutation samples, such that in each sample, we permute the values of per_capita_expend, randomly pairing each to a value of playgrounds.
+1. First we generate 1,000 permutation samples, such that in each sample, we permute the values of per_capita_expend, randomly pairing each to a value of playgrounds.
 This is to simulate the scenario in which there is no linear relationship between per_capita_expend and playgrounds.
 The first 10 rows of the first permutation sample are in .

 replicate playgrounds per_capita_expend